Rotorua brothers smoked synthetic cannabis hours after the drug likely killed their dad

 St John Ambulance confirmed to the Rotorua Daily Post it had attended just over 80 callouts relating to synthetic cannabis in the Lakes area, which included Rotorua, since the beginning of January.

-Figures supplied to the Rotorua Daily Post from the Lakes District Health Board showed there were 73 patients who presented to Taupō and Rotorua Hospitals (43 from Rotorua and 30 from Taupō) with symptoms considered to be linked to synthetic cannabis.
+Figures supplied to the Rotorua Daily Post from the Lakes District Health Board showed 73 patients presented to Taupō and Rotorua Hospitals (43 from Rotorua and 30 from Taupō) with symptoms considered to be linked to synthetic cannabis.

 In Taupō, six of the 30 presentations to the emergency department were for the same patient, the health board spokeswoman said.